Towards sustainable fishing

 Quota market

 Fishing involves a wide variety of players - fishermen, NGOs, consumers, tourists - who are not all in agreement.
 "Public policy is therefore a key lever for preserving resources, and environmental economics makes a major, even pioneering, contribution.
-Economics doesn't stand on its own; it provides concepts, evaluation methods to establish recommendations and instruments to operationalize strategies and objectives".
+Economics is not a new field; it provides concepts, evaluation methods to establish recommendations and instruments to operationalize strategies and objectives".
 Several types of instrument derived from economic research have been proposed to deal with this tragedy of the commons.

 Regulatory instruments in particular: "such as fishing quotas or protected areas, which aim to limit access to resources".
 To complement these measures, there are also financial instruments, including various taxes and subsidies, such as taxes on fish landings or fuel.